 - Villainous Friendship: With Lorraine Calluzo.
 He's very angered when Phil Leotardo kills her.

-- The Wrongful Heir to the Throne: Despite being the legitimate heir of Carmine Sr., a sizable faction of the Lupertazzi Family led by Johnny Sack contests his succession, not least because he is glaringly lacking in his father's cunning and ruthless decisiveness.
+- The Wrongful Heir to the Throne: Despite being the legitimate heir of Carmine Sr., a sizable faction of the Lupertazzi Family led by Johnny Sack contests his succession, not least because he lacks his father's cunning and ruthless decisiveness.
 Carmine ultimately decides that he doesn't want to fight for the top spot anyway and relinquishes his claim.

 John "Johnny Sack" Sacramoni